 Step 4: Under this tab, you will find a small box beside "Allow this device to wake the computer".
 Put a checkmark on that box by clicking it

 Step 5: By doing that and by clicking OK, you are now essentially allowing the keyboard to wake up your computer when it is in sleep mode.
 Keep in mind that you need to do this in each of the entries you can find under the Keyboard.

 Step 6: Just below the Keyboard category, you should be able to see the "Mice and other pointing devices".
 To set it to wake your computer from sleep mode, all you have to do is to repeat the steps you have just made in allowing the Keyboard to wake up the computer.
 By doing all these steps, you are making sure that you no longer have to deal with the same issue later on.

 There are instances when users could not see any Power Management tab on any of the devices found under Device Manager.
-There are a number of possible reasons behind this.
-One of which is that, the computer does not have the right drivers installed or they are outdated.
-Another one is that, the computer hardware simply does not support the function of waking up the computer from Sleep Mode.
+There are some possible reasons for this.
+One of which is that the computer does not have the right drivers installed or they are outdated.
+Another one is that the computer hardware simply does not support the function of waking up the computer from Sleep Mode.